mohitsrinivasan/Barrier_MotionPlanning/README.md

 Please follow the instructions below to run the code:

-* Cd into the rps/examples/TRO_Python_Version directory, and then run the main.py file
+* cd into the rps/examples/TRO_Python_Version directory, and then run the main.py file